 - Fishlake and Dixie National Forests - If you're looking to venture into the heart of Utah or are planning to spend time in Zion and Bryce Canyon National Parks, an afternoon in these green-meets-rocky forests is a must.

 - Zion National Park - Named after the breathtakingly beautiful Zion Canyon, this place is a product of forests, deserts, and lakes converging to form one of America's definitive national parks.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Valley of Fire State Park - The park gets its name from its red sandstone formations, which look like they're on fire every sunrise; a camera is a must if you want to make the most of this place.